 - CT or MRI.
 These scans can check for evidence of stroke or bleeding or tumor or hydrocephalus.

 - PET scans.
-These can show patterns of brain activity and if the amyloid protein, a hallmark of Alzheimer's disease, has been deposited in the brain.
+These can show patterns of brain activity and whether the amyloid protein, a hallmark of Alzheimer's disease, has been deposited in the brain.

 Simple blood tests can detect physical problems that can affect brain function, such as vitamin B-12 deficiency or an underactive thyroid gland.
 Sometimes the spinal fluid is examined for infection, inflammation or markers of some degenerative diseases.

 A mental health professional can determine whether depression or another mental health condition is contributing to your symptoms.